 To travel between the three islands is small open boats along the way, but be aware accidents and drownings are not unheard of.
 Two boats went down, and 24 died a few days before my arrival.

 Don´t expect much; there´s not much internet on Comoros, your best bet is to once again head to Hotel Intsandra to use their wifi, free if buying drinks.
 It´s a great Terrance there overlooking the stunning private beach.

 Or head to the “New Select” restaurant on the main square in Moroni.

 I felt 100% safe during my whole visit; even when walking around the capital after dark, the locals were always extremely friendly and helpful.

 But remember Comoros is 90% Sunni Muslims, so remember to dress respectfully, As a woman will you not have to cover your hair (you will see a lot of local women don’t do it) but you should cover your shoulders.

-The biggest danger here is as always the traffic when traveling around the island will you see countless of old wrecked up cars.
+The biggest danger here is as always the traffic when travelling around the island will you see countless of old wrecked up cars.